Chiefs nix headdresses, face paint to start NFL season

 ”It has always been swept under the rug, but because the Washington team was leaned on so hard that they made the change, now some of the other ones are starting to feel the heat,” she said. ”I hope this is the beginning of the end of this acceptable racism.”

-Calls to address racial issues have become more prevalent in the wake of Floyd’s death.
-Floyd, a Black man, died May 25 after a white Minneapolis police officer pressed his knee into the handcuffed Floyd’s neck for nearly eight minutes during an arrest over counterfeit money.
-The officer and three other officers were fired and have been charged in Floyd’s death.
+Calls to address racial issues have become more prevalent since Floyd died May 25 after a white Minneapolis police officer pressed his knee into the handcuffed Black man’s neck for nearly eight minutes during an arrest over counterfeit money.
+Four officers were fired and have been charged in Floyd’s death.

 For example, the Chiefs celebrate American Indian Heritage Month by inviting elders to a game each year and having them do a ceremonial ”Blessing of the Drum and the Four Directions of Arrowhead Stadium.”